AI-Generated Study Guide

 }

-Testing & Quality Assurance 7 Questions
+2. Testing & Quality Assurance

 Critical for maintaining high code quality standards and ensuring reliable software delivery, matching MeritStory's emphasis on quality work.

-1. What is the difference between mocks and stubs in PHPUnit, and when would you use each?
+Q1: What is the difference between mocks and stubs in PHPUnit, and when would you use each?

 Mocks and stubs are both test doubles, but serve different purposes: